 The Former Hospital Site Project is about the town working with our community partners to create a vibrant new community centre, park, and potential future housing to meet the needs of Oakville residents.
-The Mississauga Halton Local Health Integration Network (LHIN) has also brought forward the concept of a community health hub.
+The town is committed to engaging with residents and other stakeholders throughout the redevelopment process.

 An overall concept for the redevelopment of the hospital lands was endorsed in principle by Council on April 8, 2013.
 This concept recognized that a final plan could not be completed until the town took ownership of the site and completed all the required environmental, heritage, building condition and detailed land use studies.

 The former hospital site consists of lands on the south side of Macdonald Road between Reynolds Street and Allan Street.
 The property includes the former hospital building and the Wyndham Manor Long Term Care Centre.

 After taking possession in April, 2016, the town worked to understand the site.
 Many in-depth studies of the buildings and the land were completed.

 The town studied all aspects of the demolition, including:

 Learn more about the Former Hospital Site demolition and remediation.